Graph Kernels: A Survey: Applications of Graph Kernels

-Graph kernels have been applied to many other practical problems involving graph representations such as for classifying Resource Description Framework (RDF) data \cite{losch2012graph,de2015substructure}, for entity disambiguation in anonymized graphs \cite{hermansson2013entity}, for classifying architectural designs into architectural styles \cite{strobbe2016automatic}, and for estimating the similarity of relational states in relational reinforcement learning \cite{driessens2006graph,halbritter2007learning}.
+Graph kernels have been applied to many other practical problems involving graph representations such as for classifying Resource Description Framework (RDF) data \shortcite{losch2012graph,de2015substructure}, for entity disambiguation in anonymized graphs \shortcite{hermansson2013entity}, for classifying architectural designs into architectural styles \shortcite{strobbe2016automatic}, and for estimating the similarity of relational states in relational reinforcement learning \shortcite{driessens2006graph,halbritter2007learning}.